"Character is Destiny" book

 McCain became a Navy pilot during the Vietnam War.
 His airplane was shot down and he was held as a prisoner-of-war for seven years.
 He suffered torture during his time as a prisoner of the Vietcong.
 But when offered his freedom, he refused to be released unless the other prisoners were also released.
 McCain was a true hero and showed tremendous character during his capture.

 McCain later became a Senator from Arizona and ran for U.S. President in 2008.
+He passed away in August 2018.

 Seven major character traits